Adam Duvall Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks second in MLB.
+- The pitching staff for the Blue Jays has a collective 9.6 K/9 to pace the league.

-- The Blue Jays have a 3.83 team ERA that ranks fourth among all league pitching staffs.
+- The Blue Jays have a 3.83 team ERA that ranks fifth among all MLB pitching staffs.

-- The right-hander last pitched on Saturday against the Los Angeles Angels, when he went 4 1/3 innings, allowing one earned run while giving up four hits.
+- The right-hander last pitched on Sunday against the Los Angeles Angels, when he threw six innings, allowing one earned run while giving up six hits.

-- In 17 games this season, the 25-year-old has amassed a 5.87 ERA and 8 strikeouts per nine innings, while giving up a batting average of .271 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.